-INTERGOVERNMENTAL COOPERATIVE MANAGEMENT AGREEMENT

-St. Johns River Water Management District/City of Jacksonville
+INTERGOVERNMENTAL COOPERATIVE MANAGEMENT AGREEMENT St. Johns River Water Management District/City of Jacksonville JULINGTON-DURBIN PENINSULA DUVAL COUNTY

-JULINGTON-DURBIN PENINSULA

-DUVAL COUNTY

-THIS INTERGOVERNMENTAL MANAGEMENT AGREEMENT (the "Agreement") is made as of the 5 day of common and between the ST. JOHNS RIVER WATER MANAGEMENT DISTRICT, a public body existing under Chapter 373, Florida Statutes, whose mailing address is P.O.
+THIS INTERGOVERNMENTAL MANAGEMENT AGREEMENT (the "Agreement") is made as of the 5 day of 5 day of 2000, 2008, by and between the ST. JOHNS RIVER WATER MANAGEMENT DISTRICT, a public body existing under Chapter 373, Florida Statutes, whose mailing address is P.O.
 Box 1429, Palatka, Florida 32178-1429 (the "DISTRICT") and the CITY of JACKSONVILLE, a political subdivision of the State of Florida, whose mailing address is 851 North Market Street, Jacksonville, FL 32202 (the "CITY");